Bee Network: History

-The Bee Network's bus service rollout began from December 2022 with the awarding of two large franchises and seven small franchises to Go North West and Diamond North West respectively in Bolton, Wigan and parts of Bury and Salford, displacing the existing operations of Arriva North West, First Greater Manchester, Stagecoach Manchester and Vision Bus in the 'Tranche One' area.
+The Bee Network's bus service rollout began from December 2022, with the awarding of two large franchises and seven small franchises to Go North West and Diamond North West respectively in Bolton, Wigan and parts of Bury and Salford.
+This displaced the existing operations of Arriva North West, First Greater Manchester, Stagecoach Manchester and Vision Bus in the Tranche One area.

-In November 2024, following an agreement between transport officials and credit unions, a new annual bus ticket will be announced in 2025 upon the full implementation of Bee Network bus franchising, along with a £2 "hopper fee".
-Followed by contactless fare caps in March 2025.
+Following an agreement between transport officials and credit unions in November 2024, a new annual bus ticket was introduced, with effect from 5 January 2025, upon the full implementation of Bee Network bus franchising, along with a £2 "hopper fee"; this was followed by contactless fare caps in March 2025.

+In March 2026, it was announced that additional night bus services would run to every borough in Greater Manchester, and additional buses would run to key employment hubs.
+This was to support the rapid growth in ridership of 14% over a year.